CSC-3380-Spring-2024/Team-16/README.md

 *  make sure to run ```flutter clean``` and ```flutter pub get``` in the frontend project folder before building.

 **Features of the app**
+1. **Ingredient Tracking**
-*  Allows the user to log and monitor the ingredients in their fridge.
-Enter the ingredient you have along with the quantity and our app will keep track of how much you use and when it expires
+OnlyFood allows you to easily log and monitor all the ingredients in your storage.
+Simply enter what you have and let our app keep a detailed inventory, so you always know what you have at home.

-*  Allows the user to select ingredients they have in the fridge to find recipes in our database that are most similar
-*  Allows the user to create recipes and post it into our database
-*  User would be able to create posts with an image and post it and other users would be able to read and comment on their post
+2. **Expiration Date Monitoring**
+Our app allows you to track the expiration dates of all your stored ingredients.
+By assuming each item is kept in its ideal environment, the app helps you easily monitor which items are nearing their expiration date, allowing you to prioritize their use and prevent waste.

+3. **Recipe Suggestions**
+Here at OnlyFood, you can simply select ingredients from your storage and receive related recipe suggestions.
+Our smart algorithm prioritizes dishes that use ingredients closest to expiration, ensuring you utilize your groceries efficiently and deliciously.

+4. **Social Interaction**
+OnlyFood isn't just a management tool for your ingredients, it's also a social platform.
+Post about your meals, share recipes, and interact with other users through likes, dislikes, and comments.
+Connect with other foodies, exchange cooking tips, and get inspired.